 - Test your page targeting, to ensure your flow will work across URLs, including dynamic pages.

-To launch Test mode, find the button on the flow settings page.
+To launch Test mode, click the 'Test' button on the flow's settings page.

 This will open a modal with a link to your test.
 The link provided can be shared with teammates as well.